Philippe Bourgois, University of California Los Angeles

 Note: This is a co-sponsored event for the Program on Urban Studies 16th annual Model Scholar lecture series.

-Title: Mass Incarceration and Mental Illness in the United States: The Case of the Los Angeles County Jail
+Title: Incarceration and Mental Illness: Lessons from the Los Angeles County Jail

-Abstract: Unfortunately, the provocative 1939 “Penrose Hypothesis” of an inverse relationship between a society’s mental health infrastructure for care and their carceral facilities holds true.
-The United States has become a caricatural case of cruel, expensive mismanagement/repression of individuals on the psychosis spectrum.
+Abstract: The United States has become a caricatural case of cruel, expensive mismanagement/repression of individuals on the psychosis spectrum.
 Drawing on historical data and too many years of participant observation ethnographic fieldwork on inner-city streets among people who use and/or sell drugs and cycle chronically through carceral facilities (1980s-present), I will trace the specific policies and structural political economic forces (predatory accumulation) that have turned the Los Angeles County Jail into the world's largest de facto psychiatric facility.
-“Liberal California” has led the United States mental health centralized lock-down despite its political rhetoric of civil liberties--and, most recently, its sprawl of alternatives to incarceration initiatives.
-Support for this dysfunctional outcome that “nobody wants” is (literally) cemented through a sprawling sector of high-cost predatory special interest groups from mental health, correctional, juridical, and law enforcement bureaucracies to pharmaceutical, institutional catering/telecommunications and security services industries.